adrida/deltaxplainer/README.md

 The explanations are a list of segments where the two black box models make different predictions.

+Ideas for future improvements include considering other explanations format and ways to extract knowledge from the delta model.

 ### Installation

 `pip install deltaxplainer`

 ### Getting Started

-In order to have a hands on example
+In order to have a hands on example please refer to this [notebook](https://github.com/adrida/deltaxplainer/blob/master/notebooks/get_started.ipynb)

+#### Generating Explanations

+Assuming you want to explain differences between `classifer_a` and `classifer_b` trained on `X_a, y_a` and `X_b, y_b`

+For more details on how the method works please refer to the original paper.

+`from deltaxplainer import DeltaXplainer`
+`delta_model = DeltaXplainer(X_a, X_b, model_a, model_b).fit()`
+`print(delta_model.segments)`

+This last line gives you a list of segments where the two models differ.

 [under construction]